shuyuan-x/CoRE/README.md

-# LLM as Interpreter for Natural Language Programming, Pseudo-code Programming and Flow Programming of AI Agents
+# CoRE: LLM as Interpreter for Natural Language Programming of Agents

-Since their inception, programming languages have trended towards greater readability and lower barriers for programmers.
-Following this trend, natural language can be a promising type of programming language that provides great flexibility and usability and helps towards the democracy of programming.
-However, the inherent vagueness, ambiguity, and verbosity of natural language pose significant challenges in developing an interpreter that can accurately understand the programming logic and execute instructions written in natural language.
-Fortunately, recent advancements in Large Language Models (LLMs) have demonstrated remarkable proficiency in interpreting complex natural language.
-Inspired by this, we develop a novel system for Code Representation and Execution (CoRE), which employs LLM as interpreter to interpret and execute natural language instructions.
-The proposed system unifies natural language programming, pseudo-code programming, and flow programming under the same representation for constructing language agents, while LLM serves as the interpreter to interpret and execute the agent programs.
-In this paper, we begin with defining the programming syntax that structures natural language instructions logically.
-During the execution, we incorporate external memory to minimize redundancy.
-Furthermore, we equip the designed interpreter with the capability to invoke external tools, compensating for the limitations of LLM in specialized domains or when accessing real-time information.
+The rapid advancements in generative AI technologies, particularly in Large Language Models (LLMs), have paved the way for AI agents to tackle increasingly complex tasks.
+However, despite these innovations, current LLM agents often rely solely on their inherent knowledge and reasoning abilities, underutilizing valuable human expertise and detailed guidance.
+This limitation can result in suboptimal solutions, particularly in scenarios requiring nuanced understanding or specialized input.
+One promising approach to addressing this issue is through natural language programming, which allows human instructions to be effectively represented.
+In this paper, we introduce a novel system, Code Representation and Execution (CoRE), which leverages LLMs as interpreters to execute natural language programs.
+CoRE addresses key challenges in natural language programming by introducing structured syntax for logic representation, mechanisms for precise step-by-step execution, and components for information retrieval and tool usage.
+To overcome the limitations of LLMs, such as token constraints and domain-specific knowledge gaps, CoRE employs temporary memory for intermediate results and integrates external tools for enhanced problem-solving.
+Furthermore, CoRE ensures accurate task progression by requiring LLMs to evaluate current outputs before determining subsequent steps.
+This collaborative approach, combining human instructions with advanced AI, enhances the effectiveness and contextual accuracy of AI-driven problem-solving.

 ## Preparation